 What are the Best Types of Lights

-There are numerous types of lights: incandescent, fluorescent, CFL, halogen, and LED.
-Here in the states, most incandescent and halogen bulbs will be phased out by August 2023, because of their high energy usage.
+There are several types of lights commonly found in homes and offices: incandescent, fluorescent, CFL (Compact Fluorescent Lamp), halogen, and LED (Light-Emitting Diode).
+In the United States, most incandescent and halogen bulbs are being phased out by August 2023 due to their high energy consumption.

-LED bulbs are replacing the incandescent light bulbs in the home.
-They use far less energy and last longer.
+LED bulbs are increasingly replacing incandescent bulbs in homes.
+They offer significant energy savings and have a longer lifespan.

 What to look for when purchasing lights for the Home